The "Two Season" Curse: Why So Many Great Shows Die After Season 2

 Several factors converge after Season 2 that make shows particularly vulnerable:

 Contract renegotiations.
 Most cast contracts are structured for two seasons with options.
 When Season 2 ends, renegotiations begin — and actors who have become more valuable demand higher salaries.
 The show's budget spikes just as the network is deciding whether to renew.
+This is particularly acute for streaming shows, where initial salaries are often lower than network television in exchange for creative freedom and backend participation.
+When those options come up, the show's cost structure changes dramatically.

 The data window closes.
 Streaming platforms evaluate shows based on a specific data window — typically the first 28 days after each season premiere.
 If a show doesn't grow its audience significantly between Season 1 and Season 2, it's considered to have peaked.
 Shows that maintain their audience — even at healthy levels — are often cancelled because they didn't grow.
+This creates a perverse incentive for platforms: a show that delivers a consistent, loyal audience is paradoxically less valuable than one that spikes and fades, because consistency suggests the show is not expanding its reach.

 The "completion rate" trap.
 Season 2 naturally has a lower completion rate than Season 1.
 Some viewers who enjoyed Season 1 haven't caught up yet.
 But the data doesn't wait — and a lower completion rate can be fatal.